rundeck/rundeck/docs/en/manual/03-basics.md

 deployed in your network.
 Therefore, it is best to create an interface to the authoritative tool and expose it as Rundeck URL resource model source.
 This can be done as a simple CGI script that does a transformation from the tool's format to the one Rundeck understands.
+You can also develop a plugin to interface with the external source.

 Of course, a rudimentary alternative is to maintain this information as an XML document, storing it in a source repository that is periodically exported to Rundeck.
-This method could be practical if your host infrastructure infrequently changes.
+This method would be practical if your host infrastructure infrequently changes.

 Check the Rundeck web site for URL resource model sources.
 If you are